rafaelws/galactic-chaos/docs/README.md

 A `Level` is simply an async function that returns an array of [GameObjects](../src/objects/shared/GameObject.ts).

+There is a single [HTML file](../index.html) where the HUD and menus are located.
+To prevent abrupt rendering changes, especially on the first visit, certain CSS and SVG elements were set inline.
+This approach helps avoid sudden background color changes, for example.

 ## Input

-The game supports keyboard/mouse and [gamepad](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API).
-A common interface ([InputHandler](../src/common/controls/Input.ts)) was created to consolidate the behavior, regardless of its source.
+The game supports input from both keyboard/mouse and [gamepad](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API).
+To consolidate the behavior regardless of the input source, a common interface ([InputHandler](../src/common/controls/Input.ts)) was created.

-Menus support both input sources at the same time.
-The player can **swap** between input sources while on `pause menu`.
-If the player is using keyboard/mouse, connects a gamepad, and press Start to resume, the game will now respond to the gamepad (and vice versa).
+The menus support simultaneous input from both keyboard/mouse and gamepad sources.
+While on the pause menu, the player can **swap** between input sources.
+For example, if the player is using keyboard/mouse and connects a gamepad, they can press the Start button to resume the game, and from that point on, the game will respond to the gamepad input (and vice versa).

-Most menu functions are debounced to avoid triggering the same action multiple times.

 ## Audio